TheArkive/ahk-pi/README.md

 |Shift + MButton|Open script file in specified text editor.            |
 |Ctrl + MButton |Open the compiler with the selected script pre-filled.|

+If you want to use Fully Portable Mode, then you will also want to consider the following settings in the Options tab:

+* Hide Tray Icon (uncheck?)
+* Close to Tray
+* Minimize on Startup
+* Run on System Startup

 ## AHK Launcher

 The settings in this tab allow you to run multiple scripts of different versions of AHK with minimal effort.